BerndHagen/Medio-YouTube-Converter/README.md

 ## **License Options and Benefits**

-Purchasing a license key for Medio provides a lifetime license, allowing unrestricted use at any location and time.
-After activation, the license's features become permanent unless the software is reinstalled in a new directory or on a different device, requiring the license key to be redeemed again to load the data from the database.
-Two license types are available, each offering new features such as additional formats or the Playlist Downloader.
-The license key will be delivered via email within **5-10 minutes** after payment is processed.
+Medio is available for **free**, allowing users to download unlimited audio files in `MP3` format and videos in `MP4` format.
+By purchasing a license key, users can unlock a range of additional features for a lifetime, providing unrestricted access at any time and from any location.
+Once activated, these features remain permanent unless the software is reinstalled in a new directory or on a different device.
+In such cases, the license key must be redeemed again to restore data from the database.
+Two types of licenses are available for purchase, each offering unique benefits, such as support for additional formats or the Playlist Downloader feature.
+The license key will be automatically sent via email within **5-10 minutes** after payment is successfully processed.

 ### **★--[ Encore License ]--★**